WILLIAM

 case.

-us then to inquire whether there be in its composition any ingredient which
+whether there be in its composition any ingredient which shall exempt from

-whether this can be arranged [5 U.S. 137, 164] with that class of cases which come
+this can be arranged [5 U.S. 137, 164] with that class of cases which come

-under the description of damnum absque
+under the description of damnum absque injuria-a loss

-injuria-a loss without an injury.
+without an injury.

 This description of cases never has